 There are countless small business loan brokers out there promising low-risk, competitive rates for businesses with varying levels of credit.
 These funding companies are great options for small businesses at the very early stages and those with less-than-perfect financial status.
 Another plus side to using these loan providers is they can generally approve a loan for you almost instantly.
 These companies have some skin in the game and are able to produce tailored programs that best fit small-to-mid-sized business needs.
 Interest rates can be significantly higher when opting for alternative lending.

 When the alternative lending industry began it was seen as a high-risk, high-rate, only-do-it-if-you-have-to industry.
 Today alternative lending has become more acceptable, and is growing, as additional types of options in that area are emerging.
 Some of these options include peer-to-peer lending (P2P), which caters to business owners with poor credit profiles.
 According to an Alternative Lending Market Report, the P2P lending market is expected to grow to $350 billion in the U.S. by 2020.
 The unsecured lender industry is also exploding.
-Unsecured business lenders offer flexibility (through adjustable programs where merchants have the option to reduce or increase their payment depending on their monthly revenue) and minimal paperwork.
-Unsecured business lending is also revenue-driven, and focuses on FICO score and time in business rather than the principle owner him/herself.
+Unsecured business lenders offer flexibility and minimal paperwork.
+Unsecured business lending is also revenue-driven, and focuses on time in business rather than the principle owner him/herself.

 Don’t pay any upfront or application fees, and always speak to someone before applying for any loan.
-During the call, go over what you can afford monthly, your profit margins, and make sure you understand the process so you know you’re getting into the best finance program for your business and budget.
+During the call, go over what you can afford monthly and your profit margins.
+Make sure you understand the process thoroughly.
+This way you know you’re getting into the best program for your business/budget.

 Also, check the broker or lender’s credentials.
 The Better Business Bureau is a great place to check, and also visit trustpilot.com for customer reviews.

-Lastly, a great way to ensure a company is credible is to make sure they have their own website and email domains.
+Lastly, a great way to ensure a company is credible is to make sure they have their own website.
+Another indicator is making sure they have their own and email domains.
 For example, a Gmail address is definitely a red flag.

 No matter what type of loan you go after, it’s important to make sure your investment will outlive the loan.
 For instance, don’t make payments for 10 years on a purchase that only lasted five.
 Lastly, and once again, do your homework.
 Be vigilant.
 Educate yourself in the programs and loans available.
 Know your financial situation and your goals inside and out.
 By doing so you will bring to the table the best-matched lender to usher your business into success.